lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

 numOrString = true
 ```

-This is very important in TypeScript, through it, you can create your own utility types, for better type development, like:
+This is also very important in TypeScript, through it, you can create your own utility types, for better type development, like:

 ```ts
 type Nullable<T> = T | null | undefined